 The best way to feed this breed of dog is through a staged diet.

-In its puppy stage, the Cane Corso must be fed during the first eight weeks only with breast milk.
+In his puppy stage, the Cane Corso must be fed during the first eight weeks only with breast milk.
 In this way, it is not advisable to wean before this time, since doing so has a series of detrimental effects on the physical and emotional health of the animal.

 Once weaning has been carried out, a progressive transition to solid food will have to be made to avoid digestive problems.
 Thus, it is recommended to start with mashed foods.
 On the other hand, the food at this time should be high in calories and contain quality protein, to help the proper development of your muscles.

 In the case of adult Fawn Cane Corso dogs, a diet based on natural raw diets rich in nutrients is recommended.
 This diet must be low in fat to avoid excessive weight gain in the animal.
-At the same time, it has to be high in protein, since it is a dog with high physical activity.
+At the same time, it has to be high in protein, since he is a dog with high physical activity.

-The daily food ration will have to be divided into two or three meals, the proportion of which will depend on the physical activity and its characteristics.
+The daily food ration will have to be divided into two or three meals, the proportion of which will depend on the physical activity and his characteristics.
 In the case of wanting to reward this dog, it is better to go for healthy foods, such as fruits or vegetables.

 Feeding in the senior stage does not vary much compared to the adult stage.
-However, it is important to feed the Italian Mastiff with a diet that takes care of its joints, so foods rich in omega 3 and vitamin C should be included.
+However, it is important to feed the Italian Mastiff with a diet that takes care of his joints, so foods rich in omega 3 and vitamin C should be included.